-If you like grilled salmon, you're gonna love Troy's grilled Lemon Rosemary Salmon.
-It's rich, it's full of flavor, and it's a quick, easy way to prepare luscious Copper River salmon.
-Take it away, Troy!
+If you like salmon, you're gonna love this grilled lemon rosemary salmon.
+It's rich, it's full of flavor, and a quick, easy way to prepare luscious Copper River salmon.
 Preparing this recipe is a real treat.
 Starting with Copper River

 By adding fresh lemons and herbs you'll soon discover why this recipe is something special.
 Cut a piece of aluminum foil much larger than the fillet, about 18" x 24".

 Squeeze a large slice of lemon over the salmon fillet while topping it off with 5 more slices of lemon, decorating the top.
 Finally, drop a few leaves of sage onto the salmon before forming the foil into a pouch.
-Follow the "fish tent" instruction below.

-Fold the foil length-wise around the lemon rosemary salmon leaving breathing room for the salmon to cook in the steam directly above the fish.
-Fold in the outer edges.
-BE SURE you do not fold them tightly.
+Fold the foil length-wise around the lemon rosemary salmon leaving breathing room for it to cook in the steam directly above the fish.
+Fold in the outer edges.Be sure you do not fold them tightly.

 I used my Weber Q propane grill for this grilled salmon recipe.
 This very versatile gas grill features a heavy cast iron grate that heats evenly.

 It can be used as a tabletop grill, or it can be mounted on an optional wheeled base.
-Another great feature is that it can be fueled with disposable propane bottles, or with a standard refillable propane tank.
+Another great feature is that it can be fueled with disposable propane bottles or with a standard refillable propane tank.